Collective or Class Actions and Claims Aggregation in the United Kingdom

 All but one of the CPO applications made to the CAT so far have sought certification to proceed on an opt-out basis.
 This is unsurprising, and it is expected that this trend will continue, particularly for claims where the loss suffered by each individual claimant is relatively small, and the costs of bringing the action are being covered either partly or wholly by third-party litigation funding.

 The claims brought to date have involved a roughly equal split between claims brought on behalf of consumers and those brought on behalf of businesses.
-It is particularly interesting to note that the latter claims also involve potentially large businesses as well as smaller businesses: for example, in the notice of application published in respect of the opt-out action lodged in July 2019 in respect of the European Commission’s Forex infringement decisions, the proposed definition of the class of claimants is stated to be ‘intended to capture all the varieties of “main customers” of FX traders referred to in the Commission’s press release of 16 May 2019, . . . namely asset managers, pension funds, hedge funds, major companies and other banks’.
+In relation to consumer claims, it is interesting that the most recent CPO application, made by Mark McLaren Class Representative Limited on behalf of UK motorists who bought or leased vehicles affected by a cartel in ‘roll-on, roll-off’ shipping services, has been made on behalf of indirect purchasers, namely, the end purchasers of the vehicles in question.
+Separate claims brought by the manufacturers of the affected vehicles – who were the direct purchasers of the affected shipping services – have also been brought in the High Court.
+With regard to business claims, it is notable that these involve potentially large businesses as well as smaller businesses: for example, in the notice of application published in respect of the opt-out action lodged by Michael O’Higgins FX Class Representative Ltd in July 2019 in respect of the European Commission’s Forex infringement decisions, the proposed definition of the class of claimants is stated to be ‘intended to capture all the varieties of “main customers” of FX traders referred to in the Commission’s press release of 16 May 2019 . . . namely asset managers, pension funds, hedge funds, major companies and other banks’.
+The second CPO application brought in relation to the Forex infringements by Mr Phillip Evans also includes a near-identical description of the types of businesses intended to be captured within the claimant classes.
 That said, larger companies may of course choose to actively opt-out of any collective action and bring their claims directly (either individually or jointly with a smaller number of other similarly affected companies).
 The ongoing litigation following on from the Trucks and Forex infringements provides a good illustration of this in practice: in addition to the pending CPO applications, a number of larger companies have already initiated follow-on claims separately, both before the CAT and in the High Court (see further the section below on ‘informal’ claims aggregation).